eppleton/murderhungry.github.io/pages/privacy-policy.md

 As a responsible company, we do not use automatic decision-making or profiling.

 Developed by the specialists for LegalTech at Willing & Able that also developed the system for esign pdfs.
 The legal texts contained in our privacy policy generator have been provided and published by Prof. Dr. h.c.
 Heiko Jonny Maniero from the German Association for Data Protection and Christian Solmecke from WBS law.

+### 21. Our service partners

+We may use the following third-party service providers named below to process and store your data:

+Mailchimp (The Rocket Science Group, LLC), which we use to manage email marketing subscriber lists and send emails to our subscribers.
+Read their privacy policy.

+Google LLC, We use Google Tag Manager in Combination with Google Analytics service to measure the performance of this website and the number of Visitors.

+Disqus with advertising enabled: for enabling users to comment and discuss the content of this website.

+Automattic, Inc., whose WordPress software (and associated add-ons) we use to manage the content of this website.